NicolasSeyedzadeh/haskell_to_llvm/README.md

 # Direct Haskell to LLVM IR compiler

+A lightweight Rusty compiler that translates a subset of Haskell directly to LLVM IR.

 ## Usage

 After compiling the Rust code with `cargo build --release` at the top level directory, you can then